Background pattern

 Composition of Adisocol

-Adisocol 150 mg are white to almost white, round, film-coated tablets of approximately 9.5 mm in size with a notch and "G" "442" engraved on one face and smooth on the other.
+Adisocol 150 mg are white to almost white, round tablets, approximately 9.5 mm in size, with a score and "G" "442" engraved on one side and smooth on the other.

 Glenmark Arzneimittel GmbH